Immunity (medicine): Artificially acquired

 A variety of vaccine types are under development; see Experimental Vaccine Types.

 Most vaccines are given by hypodermic or intramuscular injection as they are not absorbed reliably through the gut.
 Live attenuated polio and some typhoid and cholera vaccines are given orally in order to produce immunity based in the bowel.

 Hybrid immunity

 Hybrid immunity is the combination of natural immunity and artificial immunity.
 Studies of hybrid-immune people found that their blood was better able to neutralize the Beta and other variants of SARS-CoV-2 than never-infected, vaccinated people.
 Moreover, on 29 October 2021, the Centers for Disease Control and Prevention (CDC) concluded that "Multiple studies in different settings have consistently shown that infection with SARS-CoV-2 and vaccination each result in a low risk of subsequent infection with antigenically similar variants for at least 6 months.
 Numerous immunologic studies and a growing number of epidemiologic studies have shown that vaccinating previously infected individuals significantly enhances their immune response and effectively reduces the risk of subsequent infection, including in the setting of increased circulation of more infectious variants. ..."

+Genetics

+Immunity is determined genetically.
+Genomes in humans and animals encode the antibodies and numerous other immune response genes.
+While many of these genes are generally required for active and passive immune responses (see sections above), there are also many genes that appear to be required for very specific immune responses.
+For instance, Tumor Necrosis Factor (TNF) is required for defense of tuberculosis in humans.
+Individuals with genetic defects in TNF may get recurrent and life-threatening infections with tuberculosis bacteria (Mycobacterium tuberculosis) but are otherwise healthy.
+They also seem to respond to other infections more or less normally.
+The condition is therefore called Mendelian susceptibility to mycobacterial disease (MSMD) and variants of it can be caused by other genes related to interferon production or signaling (e.g. by mutations in the genes IFNG, IL12B, IL12RB1, IL12RB2, IL23R, ISG15, MCTS1, RORC, TBX21, TYK2, CYBB, JAK1, IFNGR1, IFNGR2, STAT1, USP18, IRF1, IRF8, NEMO, SPPL2A).